Psalms For Life

 how I bear in my heart the nations’ insults—

-51 the way your enemies have reviled, YHWH
+51 how your enemies have reviled, YHWH

 reviled your anointed one’s every step.